EOCOnline/rangertrak/README.md

 **Before doing the above:** Be sure you have backed up and downloaded any previous mission data, via the Export Buttons on the [Field Reports Page](https://www.RangerTrak.org/reports) and [Rangers Page](https://www.RangerTrak.org/rangers) Screens.

 #### Rangers Screen

 **Secondly,** at the start of an Operational Period, come to this screen to enter/edit/record rangers participating.
 Afterwards this displays Rangers participating in the exercise.
 This can refer to individuals and/or teams as desired.
 Rangers can be edited as needed, and optionally exported to a CSV spreadsheet.
 ![Rangers Screen](./non-dist-imgs/Rangers.png "Rangers Screen")

-Once those initial two steps are complete (i.e., the two screens above), *users will just primarily use the Entry Screen, below, for most of the rest of the exercise or incident.*
+Once those initial two steps are complete (i.e., the two screens above), **users will just primarily use the Entry Screen, below, for most of the rest of the exercise or incident.**

 #### Home (Entry) Screen

-Next is the 'home' or entry screen that allows a 'scribe' to record 'Field Reporrts', i.e., ranger's locations and status reports.
-Locations can be entered in a variety of formats.
+Most users will spend most of their time entering field reports from this 'home' or entry screen.
+It allows a 'scribe' to record 'Field Reporrts', i.e., ranger's locations and status reports.

+1. Start by enter any letters of a tactical call sign in the Who field.
+The app filters rangers with those letters for ready selection.
+2. Next, enter a location in any of the labeled formats.
+Derived addresses will then be displayed and mapped for your confirmation.
+3. When defaults to the current time.
+Edit it if the report was previoulsy recieved.
+4. What records the report status or nature, defaulting to "normal".
+You can enter freeform notes as desired too, possibly entering custom, unique incident specific keywords.
+Those can be filtered/searched for on the Field Reports Screen if desired.
+5. Submit your report.
+(Mistakes can generally be edited in the Field Reports Screen.)
+6. The Reset button clears the form of any data erroneously entered and lets the scribe start over with a clean field report.

 ![Home (Entry) Screen](./non-dist-imgs/Entry.png "Home (Entry) Screen")

 #### Google Maps Screen